Springfield High School of Science and Technology

 The Springfield High School of Science and Technology (HSST) is a public high school located in Springfield, Massachusetts, United States.
 The high school is home to grades 9–12.
 As of September 2008, the student count was approximately 1,700 students.
 This makes Science and Technology the third largest high school in Springfield, behind Springfield Central High School and the High School of Commerce.
 It is located directly next to Springfield's Roger L Putnam Vocational-Technical High School and the two schools share school buses.

-STEM 21

-Beginning in 2008, with the class of 2012, Springfield High School of Science and Technology adapted the STEM 21 learning criteria.
-This generally separates the school into 'houses'.